puddua/ips/README.md

-IPS Project on the Quantum Harmonic Oscillator <br/>
+IPS Project on the local density in a nuclear system <br/>
 To see more details about the problem and its solution, go to see the documentation

 Prerequisite:<br/>